9 Practical Communication Techniques Everyone Should Know About

 So you think your customers are happy with email and phone support?
 Not in the 21st century!
 No one likes to call anymore these days.
 Everything happens through text.
 And no one likes emails either.
 You never know how long it might take to get an answer.
 Really, Bob, live chat is the only channel for a modern online shop.

-If I were steel-manning, however, I would first summarize Bob's argument, agree with some of its points, and even reinforce it with points he hadn't considered yet.
-Only after, I would try changing his mind.
+If I were steel-manning, however, I would first summarize Bob's argument and check whether he agrees with my interpretation of his words.
+Then I'd indicate which points I agree with, and perhaps even reinforce it with points he hadn't considered yet.
+Only after, I would try to change his mind.

 I think I understand what you mean.
 You already have an extensive service setup.
 And it's also true that too much choice could confuse the customer.
 You want things to be as easy as possible for your customers.
 But still I'm convinced your shop could benefit from live chat.
 Unlike phone or email, live chat is always just one click away for your web visitors.
 So your visitors don't have to pause their shopping experience to get in touch.
 So in that way you are making things easier for them.